-Process test cases Based on the MSCs and the configuration file provided by the user, AUTOLINK computes an internal representation for each single test case.
-The representations contain all sequences of send and receive events that lead to a pass or an inconclusive verdict.
-Additionally, it keeps track of the test case structure, i. e. the embedding of test steps.
+Test case processing Based on the MSCs and the configuration file provided by the user, AUTOLINK computes an internal representation for each single test case.
+These representations contain all sequences of send and receive events that lead to a pass verdict.
+Additionally, it keeps track of the test case structure.

 There are two different approaches to generate test cases from MSCs.
-Normally, a state space exploration is started which simulates both a given MSC and the SDL system (Task 6).
+Normally, a state space exploration is started which simulates both a given MSC and the SDL system (task 6).
 In this case, alternative receive events which violate the MSC but are valid according to the SDL specification are added to the test case representation with a TTCN inconclusive verdict.
-If a state space exploration is not applicable, MSCs have to be translated directly into test cases (Task 7; Section 4).
+If a state space exploration is not applicable, MSCs have to be translated directly into test cases (task 7; see Section 4).

-Send and receive events in a test case are associated with constraints codifying the signal parameters.
+Each send and receive event in a test case is associated with a constraint codifying the signal parameters.
 Since constraints can be shared among several events in different test cases, they are stored separately from the test case representations.
-Autolink merges identical constraints automatically and resolves naming conflicts.
-In addition, the user is allowed to define new constraints and to rename, merge and remove existing constraints (Task 4).
+Autolink merges identical constraints automatically and resolves existing naming conflicts.
+In addition, the user is allowed to define new constraints or rename, merge and remove existing constraints (task 4).
+However, Section 5 describes a mechanism which makes post-processing of constraints unnecessary.

-Generate TTCN test suite Based on the internal test case representations and the list of constraints, a TTCN test suite in MP format can be generated (Task 9).
-The appearance of the dynamic behavior and constraint tables can be controlled by various options defined in the configuration file.
+Generate TTCN test suite Based on the internal test case representations and the list of constraints, a TTCN test suite in MP format can be generated (task 9).
+The appearance of the dynamic behavior and constraint tables can be controlled by various options set in the configuration file.
 For example, constraints can either be stored as ASN.1 PDU or as ASN.1 ASP constraints.
 Before writing a test suite in a file, AUTOLINK checks the consistency of the test cases.
-For example, a postamble which is represented by an MSC and which is used for more than one test case description does not necessarily result in identical test steps.
+For example, a postamble which was introduced by an MSC reference and which was used for more than one test case description does not necessarily result in identical test steps.
 In this case, AUTOLINK has to distinguish the test steps by renaming them.

-With respect to the Framework of Formal Methods in Conformance Testing [4], AUTOLINK uses trace preorder for relating a TTCN test suite to an SDL specification.
-This means that in the best case, AUTOLINK produces all possible traces from a specification and transforms them into test cases in TTCN.
+With respect to the Framework of Formal Methods in Conformance Testing [4] AUTOLINK uses trace equivalence for relating an SDL specification to a TTCN test suite.
+This means that in best case AUTOLINK produces all possible traces from a specification and transforms them into test cases in TTCN.
 However, this is only an ideal scenario.
 In practice, the number of possible traces is much too large to be seriously considered.
 The MSCs are used to constrain the test cases to those which are considered relevant for testing the most important functions and to those which exhibit most likely an error.